By Julie Brusio

 Together, Vince and I turned isn’t, can’t, and won’t into is, can, and will.
 We worked with our local elementary school to help design an inclusion program for Debbie.
 We walked into meetings and we heard three new words: is, can, and will.
 Debbie is learning to speak and use her words to meet her wants and needs.
 Debbie can use the toilet properly.
 Debbie will engage with her brother in a game of chase.
 Are these miracles?
 No. But they are little milestones and along the way I have learned that those little milestones can turn into big ones.

 There will be bumps in the road.
 There will be potholes in the highway.
 There will be roadblocks.
 However, our job as parents is to find ways to go around those bumps, potholes, and roadblocks.
 We need to stop and savor the little things because one day they will become big things.
 We need to jump in and be a part of the game.
 And then one day we will stop, and we will look around, and we will see that isn’t, can’t, and won’t turned into is, can, and will.

-**Julie Brusio is a wife, a teacher, and most important, a mom.
-Julie has been married to her husband Vince for over 16 years.
-Together they have two children.
-Joey is 13 years old and he does not have autism.
-Debbie is 11 years old and she has autism.
-You can find Julie as ‘Ketchup with a Side of Autism’ on her blog and Facebook page.
+*Julie Brusio is a wife, a teacher, and most important, a mom.
+Her daughter, Debbie, is on the autism spectrum.
 Life has ups, downs, and many winding roads.
 But it is ALWAYS an adventure and Julie has come to realize that, “You can’t have a rainbow without a little rain,” and to “Enjoy the little things in life.
 Because one day you will look back and realize they were the big things.”